simon-an/ngx-state-gazpacho/exercise-1.md

 </details>

 - Remove the getSafes method from SafeService
 - Fix admin-safes-resolver.service.ts

+Hints:

-hint: use store LoadAdminSafes Action and subscribe to state.
+- use store LoadAdminSafes Action and subscribe to state.
-hint: make sure you return a cold observable as a result of resolve()
+- make sure you return a cold observable as a result of resolve()
-hint: dont remove safe service from constructor, to make sure it is provided.
+- dont remove safe service from constructor, to make sure it is provided.

 ```typescript
 import { Safe } from '~core/model';